Headshot Advice: What to Wear to a Headshot session

 The blue of Ben’s shirt compliment his eyes, as well as work well with the darker background.
 You will notice how the background has a bit of blue in the patterns, so a very cohesive look is achieved.

-Jonathan wore one of his favourite shirts, and favourite colours.
-I toned the background pink in post to create an overall cohesive image.
+Alesha wore one of her favourite shirts.
+We incorporated a similar toned background to create an overall cohesive image.

 Black and White: